MontFerret/montferret.github.io/content/docs/fql/data-types.md

 ## Custom types
 Custom types are the values defined by a user or author of a 3rd party library that extends FQL functionality.
-The values can represent either specific primitives or compund types.
+The values can represent either specific primitives or compound types.
 For example, tt could be http cookies, database records, images and etc.

 <div class="notification is-warning">
   The feature is a runtime specific.